 Delicious fruit and vegetables, aromatic herbs and olive oil, towers of fresh seafood, the sweetness of honey and lavender: Provence and the Riviera offer up a cornucopia of fresh ingredients that have brought this local cuisine world renown.
 Explore the famous markets of Antibes, Cannes, and Isle-sur-la-Sorgue and taste acclaimed wines in Châteauneuf-du-Pape.
 Meet chefs and farmers, and dine al fresco on crusty bread, pungent cheeses, and fine charcuterie.
 Take part in a cooking class and explore the vegetable garden of a well-known chef in the Lubéron, and sit down to delightful meals and tastings at farms, country inns, and celebrated restaurants.

-Drive through the vineyards and hamlet-topped hills to another glorious farmers market in Saint-Rémy-de-Provence, where Vincent van Gogh spent some of his last months.
+Drive through the vineyards and hamlet-topped hills to another glorious farmers market in Arles, an ancient port city of great importance to the Phoenicians and Romans, and where Vincent van Gogh spent some of his last years.
 At the foot of Les Alpilles, a range of limestone crags, take a walk in the sculpture-filled gardens of the Mas des Figues and learn about the owner’s philosophy on cultivation.
 Visit the potager (vegetable garden), the herb and flower gardens, and a field where truffles are produced.
 We’ll cap off the visit with a farm-to-table meal al fresco, featuring ingredients fresh from the gardens we’ve visited.
 Next up: an olive mill set amid twisting, silver olive trees, where a tasting will reveal the many subtle flavors this vital oil can embody.
 End the day with a visit and tasting of wines at Domaine de Beaurenard, one of the world-class vineyards in Châteauneuf-du-Pape.
 Celebrate your discovery of the farms and tables of southern France at a farewell reception and dinner at the Auberge de Noves, where chef Robert Lalleman presides in the kitchen.
+(B,L,D)